michaelruocco/idv-context/README.md

 ## Todo

-*   Json error handling for context errors (context not found, context expired)

-*   Add mandatory header validator for channel id and correlation id and uri transformer uri
+*   Add mandatory header validator for channel id and correlation id

+*   Add functionality to mask mobile numbers on post response by adding flag to policy then using json masker in response filter using jsonpath to see if policy flag is true

+*   Add spring app integration test for context expiry and endpoint to control time from test

 *   Tidy up cloud formation templates and try out creating API gateway

-*   Add functionality to mask mobile numbers on post response by adding flag to policy then using json masker in response filter using jsonpath to see if policy flag is true

-*   Add functionality to log transformed uri to allow log aggregation for endpoints that contain unique ids

 *   Make stub delays and identity lookup timeout configurable (by channel / add identity eligibility policy?)